PetteriAimonen/focus-stack/README.md

     sudo apt install ocl-icd-opencl-dev beignet            # For Intel GPUs sudo apt install ocl-icd-opencl-dev nvidia-opencl-icd  # For NVidia GPUs

-To build the application, simply type:
+To build and install the application, simply type:

     make
+    make install

-Or to build a Debian/Ubuntu package, type:
+Or to build a Debian/Ubuntu package and install it, type:

     make builddeb
+    sudo dpkg -i DEBUILD/focus-stack*.deb

 Building on Windows
 -------------------